datwinz/dmenu-mac/README.md

 Optionally, you can download it [here](https://github.com/datwinz/dmenu-mac/releases).

-NOTES: This app is not sandbox, because it acceses binaries in your path.
+NOTES: This app is not sandboxed, because it accesses binaries in your path.
 Additionally, the releases are not signed yet, use it at your own risk.
 I'll take care of that as soon as we can assess the number of people interested in the project.

-*Mac OS X 10.12 or greater required.
+_Mac OS X 10.12 or greater required_

 ## Features